Nola Capital Corporation

 the more operating history a plant has, the easier it is to obtain financing on terms that are acceptable.
 However,

-solar and wind power projects.
-Please click here to see more information on financing guidelines for waste to energy
+as solar and wind power projects.
+Please click here for more information on financing waste to energy projects.

 Waste-to-energy financing can be applied to many forms of alternative energy including incineration of organic